Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 dis note **demonstrates** some of wat [Markdown][1] is *capable of doing*.

-And that's how to do it.
+And dat's how to do it.

 {% highlight html %}
 dis note **demonstrates** some of wat [Markdown][some/link] is *capable of doing*.